 For the sponge:

-- In the bowl of the electric mixer, stir the yeast into the water and stir.
+- In the bowl of the electric mixer, stir 2 teaspoons active dry yeast into ¼ cup water and stir.

-- Add sugar and flour and mix with a wooden spoon until well combined.
+- Add 1 tablespoon sugar and โ cup all-purpose flour and mix with a wooden spoon until well combined.

 - Let stand, covered with plastic wrap, until bubbly and foamy, about 30 minutes.